Orange-OpenSource/ods-ios/docs/modules/about.md

 #### Define some configuration in your app

-You can for example for your app use a _AppDemoConfig.xcconfig_ configuration file to store such credentials.
+You can for example for your app use a _.xcconfig_ configuration settings file to store such credentials.
 A key named **APPS_PLUS_URL** can be defined with the URL (containing the API key) to call.
 Then the **Info.plist** file of your app must have an entry with the same name.
-Of course the _AppDemoConfig.xcconfig_ file should not be versionned in Git, but our demo app implements this feature.
+Of course the _.xcconfig_ file should not be versionned in Git, but our demo app implements this feature (see _AppDemoConfig.xcconfig_).

-See the example for the .xcconfig :
+See the example for the _.xcconfig_:

 ```text
 // Configuration settings file format documentation can be found at: